avo-hq/avo/README.md

 You may need to run `rake db:migrate && rake db:test:prepare` for local development.

-To start the Webpack dev server you need to have a different seesion running `bin/webpack-dev-server`.
+To start the Webpack dev server you need to have a different session running `bin/webpack-dev-server`.

 ## License
 Commercial license.